Adding Topology Graphs¶

 vertex_map (

-to the vertex data instances which should be used in the clone.
+dict) – If the clone should hold differentVertexDatainstances, then adictshould be provided, which maps vertex data in the currentEdgeDatato the vertex data instances which should be used in the clone.
 Only vertex data instances which need to be changed need to be present in the vertex_map.recalculate_position (

-, optional) – Toggle if the position of the clone should be recalculated from the vertices it connects or if it should inherit the position of the original edge.add_to_vertices (
+bool, optional) – Toggle if the position of the clone should be recalculated from the vertices it connects or if it should inherit the position of the original edge.add_to_vertices (

 - Returns